Widerøe: History

+Public service obligation services to regional airports make up slightly less than half of Widerøe's operations.
+The remaining services are to primary airports in northern Norway, and services from Sandefjord and Bergen to other primary airports, and some international services from Oslo, Sandefjord, Kristiansand, Stavanger, Bergen, and Trondheim.
+Widerøe's operations are focused on point-to-point transit, although the airline essentially feeds medium-haul and international airlines.
+Widerøe has interlining agreements with other airlines.

 Destinations

 Widerøe has been awarded public service obligation contracts by the Ministry of Transport and Communications to connect regional airports to primary airports.
 Twenty-five such airports were served in a contract running from 1 April 2009 to 31 March 2012, with the company having lost the bid for services to three.
 The services connect smaller communities and towns to regional centers and to primary airports that provide onwards service with jet aircraft.

-Eight airports in Finnmark and one in Troms are connected to Tromsø Airport, with a limited number of services also connecting to two of the three primary airports in Finnmark—Alta and Kirkenes.
+Eight airports in Finnmark county and one in Troms county are connected to Tromsø Airport, with a limited number of services also connecting to two of the three primary airports in Finnmark—Alta and Kirkenes.
 Between Tromsø and Bodø, Widerøe serves six airports, of which two connect to Tromsø and all to Bodø.
 South of Bodø, there are six airports in Helgeland and Namdalen, which are all connected to Bodø and Trondheim Airport, Værnes.
 In Sogn og Fjordane and Sunnmøre, Widerøe connects four airports to Oslo Airport, Gardermoen and Bergen Airport, Flesland.

-Widerøe's main domestic hauling between primary airports is from its base at Sandefjord Airport, Torp.
+Widerøe's main domestic routes between primary airports are from its base at Sandefjord Airport, Torp.
 Services are provided up to five times per day to Trondheim, Stavanger and Bergen, as well as seasonal services to Bodø and Tromsø.
 In Northern Norway, Widerøe operates some services connecting primary airports, including the links from Tromsø to Alta, Hammerfest, Kirkenes and Vadsø Airport, and connecting Harstad/Narvik Airport, Evenes to Tromsø, Bodø and Trondheim.

 International services are provided to and from five Norwegian airports to seven foreign airports in Sweden, Denmark and the United Kingdom.
-From Sandefjord and Trondheim, Widerøe connects to Scandinavian Airlines' hub at Copenhagen Airport.
+From Sandefjord and Trondheim, Widerøe flies Copenhagen Airport.
 From Oslo, Widerøe operates four daily services to Göteborg Landvetter Airport, as well as summer routes to Visby Airport and Bornholm Airport.
 From Bergen and Stavanger, Widerøe serves Aberdeen Airport.
-From Bergen Widerøe fly to Liverpool John Lennon Airport and London Heathrow and from Stavanger; Newcastle Airport.
+From Bergen Widerøe flies to Liverpool John Lennon Airport and London Heathrow and from Stavanger; Newcastle Airport.

-In 2010, Widerøe took over the regional routes previously operated by SAS in Western Norway; these connect Kristiansand and Kristiansund Airport, Kvernberget to Stavanger and Bergen, and Haugesund and Molde to Bergen.
+In 2010, Widerøe took over regional routes previously operated by SAS in Western Norway; these connect Kristiansand and Kristiansund Airport, Kvernberget to Stavanger and Bergen, and Haugesund and Molde to Bergen.
 These routes will replace the SAS Fokker 50 aircraft with -300 and Q400 aircraft.

-In 2016 the airline was awarded a five-year contract by the Norwegian Ministry of Transport and Communications to operate 13 of Norway's Public Service Obligation routes and will start operating the routes in April 2017.
+In 2016 the airline was awarded a five-year contract by the Norwegian Ministry of Transport and Communications to operate 13 of Norway's Public Service Obligation routes and started operating the routes in April 2017.

 Codeshare agreements

-Widerøe has codeshare agreements with the following airlines (as of February 2020):
+Widerøe has codeshare agreements with the following airlines (as of May 2025):